DFE-Digital/get-into-teaching-app/app/views/content/blog/becoming-a-mum-sparked-my-interest-in-teaching.md

 I now have job security, opportunities for progression, new skills and a postgraduate qualification.
 Not to mention the new car that isn't falling apart, a well-deserved holiday booked, paid-off credit cards and a little put away for a rainy day.

-We’re here to answer your questions and provide advice about teacher training, whether you’re just thinking about teaching or you’re ready to apply.
-[Find out more about how we can help](/help-and-support).
+We’re here to answer your questions and provide advice about teaching, whether you’re just thinking about it or you’re ready to apply.
+[Find out how you can get help and support with getting into teaching](/help-and-support).